-4 Engaging Latinx and Hispanic Heritage Month Activities
+4 Engaging Hispanic Heritage Month Activities

 Heritage months can be an exciting time to highlight diverse perspectives in your lessons and classroom activities.
 They help students understand topics and issues from different viewpoints and see themselves reflected in the content or learn about someone else’s experiences.

-We’ve collected four primary sources you can use to incorporate Latinx and Hispanic Heritage Month lessons into your daily instruction during September and October, or all year long!
+We’ve collected four primary sources you can use to incorporate Hispanic Heritage Month lessons into your daily instruction during September and October, or all year long!
 Each has an interactive activity from the shared Formative Library to engage students and make your lesson planning easier.

 You can customize the activity templates by adjusting settings like randomizing the question and answer order, awarding partial credit for certain questions, or tagging questions to additional standards.
 You can also edit the existing questions or add content for a more comprehensive assessment.

 Plus, with a Newsela Social Studies license, sharing primary source texts and interactive activities is easier than ever.
-Explore speeches, documents, and treaties to help your students learn more about Latinx and Hispanic cultures and how members of these communities have influenced American society as we know it today:
+Explore speeches, documents, and treaties to help your students learn more about Hispanic cultures and how members of these communities have influenced American society as we know it today:

 1. The 1828 Mier y Terán Report